bharatag01/notes/HLD Elastic Search.md

 whatever data we get from shards , combine it and return . so we should do sharding by doc_id.

+suppose delhi is the capial of india and delhi is in shard 1 and capial is in shard 2 and shard1 not reachable so it will never return the result.

+but in case of sharding by doc _id in 1 shard - delhi is capital of india and in shard 2 delhi cm is in jail so will get the result if shard1 is down also.

+also if we are doing sharding by doc _id so also we need inverted index because in each shard it serach the word in inverted index only.

 here we will use elastic search no sql db.

 if million query per second so we need to create replica of each shard.